imavdhoot/mrt-path-finder/README.md

 # basic-mrt
 basic server for mrt path finder implemented in node.js.
-It generates the MRT map from csv file provides in resouces folder and find the best possible routes from source to destination MRT station
+It generates the MRT map from csv file provided in resources folder and find the best possible routes from source to destination MRT station

 ## Getting started
 - [install node.js with the help of this link](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04)